 - Business Systems Analyst (BSA): focuses on the system side of things, typically on the polar opposite side of a BPA.

-- Generalist Business Analyst (GBA): started off as a BPA or BSA and have grown they’re skill set into the area they didn’t start off in.
+- Generalist Business Analyst (GBA): started off as a BPA or BSA and has grown their skill set into the area they didn’t start off in.

 What Type of BA Are You?